 Am I an expert kayaker?
 No. Do I look a bit daft trying to get out of a kayak?
 Probably.
 Do I care?
 Definitely not.

+With everything going on in everyone’s lives at the moment it’s never a bad idea to take a little time out and enjoy some fresh air and open spaces.
 It turns out that kayaking is also a pretty decent workout, and my arms and chest have a decent ache this morning after using lots of energy on the water.

 Arriving before 10am meant it was very quiet, and for several hours, we were the only people on the lake.
 We paddled, we took pictures, we sang made-up songs and admired the view.